OpenTranslationBible/open-bible/en-GB/18.Job/md/job-24.md

 ## Job 24:14

-> The murderer arises at dawn;
+> The murderer rises at dawn;
 > He kills the poor and the needy,
-> And at night he is like a thief.
+> And at night he behaves like a thief.

 ## Job 24:15

-> The eye of the adulterer watches for twilight,
+> The eye of the adulterer waits for twilight,
 > Saying, ‘No eye will see me.’
 > And he disguises his face.

 ## Job 24:16

-> In the dark they dig into houses,
+> In the dark they break into houses,
 > They shut themselves up by day;
 > They do not know the light.